 Round #4 was a blast, I have bungee jumped, skydived and scuba dived 80 metres below the surface of the water but nothing compared to the feeling of tussling on track with my mate Gaz.

 If undecided on whether racing is for you do come along to Mallory for the fifth round on the 11th August and come see us, see the way the event is run, witness the camaraderie, the racing, the passion and ultimately feel the friendly ‘all in this together’ atmosphere.

 It’s genuinely breathtaking.

 Everyone involved.
 EMRA staff, Medics and Marshals.

-…..and you brilliant photographers Johnny G, David Chapman and Jacks Snaps.Enjoy more Fast Bikes reading in the four-weekly magazine.
+…..and you brilliant photographers Johnny G, David Chapman and Jacks Snaps.Enjoy more Fast Bikes reading in the monthly magazine.
 Click here to subscribe.